-The company achieved the ranking of "Conforming" or "Third-party verified" in above 65% of the standards relevant for this principle including Third party verification of the requirement to keep up to date all business registrations, licences and other documents necessary to legally carry out business.
-It has developed and implemented formal systems to manage business integrity, whistleblowing, legal compliance and governance issues which are Third Party verified in accordance with Australian law.
-However, it needs to demonstrate that induction and refresher training of employees extends to legal compliance and good practice aspects (as defined in the Tin Code of Conduct, Principle 1) and that such training is also required for contractors.
+The company achieved the ranking of "Conforming" or "Third-party verified" in above 65% of the standards relevant for this principle including third party verification of the requirement to keep up to date all business registrations, licences and other documents necessary to legally carry out business.
+It has developed and implemented formal systems to manage business integrity, whistleblowing, legal compliance and governance issues which are third party verified in accordance with Australian law.
+The company is progressing towards creating policies regarding all aspects of the Code.
+It could further progress by demonstrating that induction and refresher training of employees extends to legal compliance and good practice aspects and that such training is also required for contractors.
+Note that Australia is not an implementing country of the EITI, and reporting is not relevant.

-STAI NDARD RANKING ADDITIONAL INFORMATION 1.1 Policies Companies will develop and publish policies to support legal compliance and improve practices with respect to the expectations of the International Tin Code of Conduct.
+and reporting is not relevant.
+STAI STANDARD R ADDITIONAL INFORMATION 1.1 Policies Companies will develop and publish policies to support legal compliance and improve practices with respect to the expectations of the International Tin Code of Conduct.
 Progressing The company is making progress in developing and publishing policies to support legal compliance and improve practices with respect to the expectations of the Tin Code of Conduct; to improve its rating the company could develop a policy encouraging the understanding, and safe and appropriate use of tin products.
 1.2 Management system Companies will work towards implementing appropriate management systems to control and monitor relevant aspects of this Principle 1.
 Conforming 1.3 Legal compliance Companies will have and keep up to date all business registrations, licences and other documents necessary to legally carry out business activity and otherwise comply with relevant local laws, including with health and safety and environmental requirements.
 Third-Party Verified 1.4 Business integrity Companies will seek to prevent bribery and corruption.
 Third-Party Verified 1.5 Transparency Companies will implement the Extractive Industries Transparency Initiative (EITI) if required by national government.
 Not Relevant Conformance with the requirement is considered not relevant as Australia is not an implementing country of the EITI at present.
 1.6 Whistleblowing Companies will develop and implement whistleblowing procedures to enable employees and stakeholders to report concerns related to company activities, including relevant expectations of the Code of Conduct.
 Third-Party Verified 1.7 Training Companies will work towards implementing appropriate and periodic training for employees regarding relevant aspects of this Principle 1 and require onsite contractors to train their workers on aspects relevant to their specific tasks and work areas.
 Progressing To improve its rating the company could demonstrate that induction and refresher training of employees extends to legal compliance and good practice aspects and that such training is also required for contractors.